Lehigh Valley Veterinary Dermatology

 www.lehighvetderm.com

-2. Do not bathe your pet for 3-5 days prior to the appointment.
+1. Do not bathe your pet for 3-5 days prior to the appointment.
 Avoid ear cleaning or ear medications for 2 days prior to the appointment.
+Feel free to bring pictures of your pet’s skin from previous flare-ups.

-3. Please bring a photocopy of your pet's medical records or your veterinarian may fax records to our office at 610-391-1212
+2. Please bring a copy of your pet's medical records or your veterinarian may fax records to our office at 610-391-1212 or email to info@lehighvetderm.com

-7. ALLERGY PATIENTS: Patients that are candidates for allergy testing have additional requirements for accurate results.
-It is not always possible to test patients for allergies on the first visit as testing requires healthy skin and withdrawal of many medications.
-If you would like to test on the initial visit, please mention this when scheduling your appointment.
-While we do our best to accommodate you, there are no guarantees.
-Many medications, such as steroids, Apoquel and antihistamines, can interfere with allergy testing.
-In some patients, it is easier to see the pet first even though he/she is taking steroids or antihistamines, to help prepare the patient for allergy testing in the future.
+6. ALLERGY PATIENTS: Patients that are candidates for allergy testing have additional requirements for accurate results.
+Since intradermal allergy testing often requires sedation and withdrawal of many medications, it is not typically possible to perform this testing on the first visit.
+If you would like to test your pet on the initial visit, this must be mentioned when scheduling your initial consult.
+While we do our best to accommodate you, there are no guarantees as we often have several other patients scheduled per day for testing.
+Many medications, such as steroids, Apoquel, and antihistamines, can interfere with allergy testing.
+We can still see your pet even if he/she is taking these medications and can help develop a plan to help get your pet more comfortable and prepare them for allergy testing in the future.
 If your pet is currently taking oral steroids, discuss an appropriate withdrawal schedule with your primary care veterinarian, as rapid steroid withdrawal can cause serious side effects.
-The following withdrawal times are recommended for dogs/cats prior to allergy testing.
-If there are questions regarding specific medications, please contact the office at (610) 391 - 1200
+The below withdrawal times are recommended for dogs/cats prior to allergy testing.
+If there are questions regarding specific medications, please contact the office at (610) 391-1200.

 Appropriate Medication Withdrawal Times Prior to Skin Testing